hirememorey/nba-lineup-optimizer/IMPLEMENTATION_STATUS.md

-# Implementation Status Report - October 1, 2025
+# Implementation Status Report - October 2, 2025

 ## Executive Summary

-The NBA Lineup Optimizer project has successfully completed the critical data pipeline implementation phase and has now entered the core analysis phase.
-The master data pipeline is fully operational with 708 players having raw stats and 538 players having advanced stats for the 2024-25 season, representing a complete transformation from the previously failing system.
+The NBA Lineup Optimizer project has successfully completed the implementation of its data fetching and processing infrastructure.
+However, a **critical bug in the final data persistence step currently blocks the project from entering the analysis phase.**

+While the master data pipeline can successfully fetch and process data for over 700 players, it silently fails to write the statistical columns to the `PlayerSeasonRawStats` and `PlayerSeasonAdvancedStats` tables in the database.
+The root cause of this schema mismatch needs to be debugged before the project can be considered fully operational.

 ## Implementation Achievements

 ### ✅ **Core Infrastructure Completed**

-1. **Master Data Pipeline**: Successfully executed with 97.6% success rate (40/41 metrics)
+1. **Master Data Pipeline**: Successfully fetches and processes data with a 97.6% success rate (40/41 metrics).
-2. **API Integration**: Fully operational with 92% smoke test success rate
+2. **API Integration**: Fully operational with 92% smoke test success rate.
 3. **Data Validation Framework**: Comprehensive multi-layer validation system implemented
 4. **Golden Cohort Validation**: Critical pre-mortem mitigation tool created and operational
 5. **Database Population**: Core metadata populated (30 teams, 5,025 players)